 Director of a Play Analogy:

-If I’m a director of a play, I’d not be able to see the whole representation or gestalt of a scene if I were on stage directing amid the characters.
-Seated off stage in the audience or even in the balcony I can see the bigger picture of how the actors engage with each other, the lighting, the set design, the sound quality: I can see things I wouldn’t be able to if I didn’t set myself apart to view get the Big Picture.
+If I’m a director of a play, I’d not be able to see the whole representation of a scene if I were on stage directing amid the characters.
+Seated off stage in the audience or even in the balcony I can see the bigger picture of how the actors engage with each other, the lighting, the set design, the sound quality: I can see things I wouldn’t be able to if I didn’t set myself apart to view the Big Picture.

 It’s challenging to pop out of your current fishbowl or context in order to see the Bigger Picture.
 Again, like a fish, we don’t know that there is a reality outside the fishbowlwithin which we are immersed.
 We say “What Fishbowl?
 What Bigger Picture?”
 It’s not that we are ignorant, it’s that rarely is there a context that allows us to get that there is a Bigger Picture to see.